 As a young child, I was exposed to Country Music and have loved it ever since.
 I also play covers of Pop, Rock and occasionally Country songs on the piano.
 I like watching sports, specifcally American Football, Soccer, Tennis and Basketball.
 I am also interested in philosophy and like to listen to discourses on the Bhagavad Gita.

-I am a senior at the Spence School in New York City and will be attending the University of Pennsylvania and pursuing a dual degree through UPenn's Management & Technology program.
+I am a graduate of the Spence School and an incoming freshman at the University of Pennsylvania pursuing a dual degree in business and engineering through the Jerome Fisher Management & Technology program.

 I am the founder of Nerdina, a forum for school girls interested in technology to learn and collaborate, which will then prepare them to innovate and lead.
 I have launched a website (www.nerdina.org) as well as an iOS app as collaboration tools.
 I have also developed a Nerdina Kit and recorded about 25 videos (posted on YouTube Channel, Nerdinas) as tools to learn fundamental technology concepts.
 Using the kit and video tutorials, students can build, program and solder their own board with four experiments.
 I organize an Interschool speaker series called Young Innovators Meet-ups, featuring reputable speakers.